techiediaries/ahmed-bouchefra/_posts/2020-1-02-angular-example-import-httpclientmodule-and-send-ajax-requests.md

 ## Conclusion

-In this quick how-to post, we have seen how to import `HttpClientModule` in Angular and used the `HttpClient` service to send an example Ajax GET request to a server.
+In this quick how-to post, we have seen how to import `HttpClientModule` in Angular and used the `HttpClient` service to send an example Ajax GET request to a REST API server server.